 Shortly after we first announced, in August 2002, the restatement of our previously reported earnings, thirteen federal securities purported class actions were filed against us and eight of our present and former directors and officers by a purported class of purchasers of our stock.
 These lawsuits allege false and misleading statements to shareholders, including the alleged failure to disclose the existence of additional charges that would need to be expensed and the lack of internal financial controls, which allegedly resulted in an overstatement of our financial results during the period in question.
 Since that time, these lawsuits have been consolidated in the Southern District of New York and, in February 2003, we moved to dismiss the consolidated amended complaint.
 On May 29, 2003, our motion to dismiss was denied as to us and granted, in part, as to the present and former directors and officers named in the lawsuit.
 On June 30, 2003, we filed an answer to the consolidated amended complaint.
-On November 6, 2003, the court granted the plaintiffs' motion to certify the class.
 We intend to continue to deny all allegations and defend ourselves against these claims vigorously.
 Two purported class actions were also filed in state court by a purported class of former shareholders of True North Communications, Inc., who exchanged their shares of True North for the shares of our common stock in connection with our acquisition of True North in June 2001.
 These two lawsuits allege that we and the present and former directors and officers named in the lawsuits failed to disclose the existence of additional charges that should have been expensed and the lack of adequate internal financial controls.
-The state court stayed these lawsuits on September 10, 2003.
-On September 24, 2003, plaintiffs filed a notice that they will appeal the stay.
+On June 18, 2003, we moved to dismiss these lawsuits.
 In addition to these lawsuits, we are defending a shareholders' derivative suit alleging a breach of fiduciary duty to our shareholders.
 The derivative action is now before the United States District Court for the Southern District of New York, and, on August 12, 2003, we moved to dismiss that complaint.
-Plaintiffs in all of these lawsuits seek unspecified damages.
-The outcomes of these proceedings are uncertain and their final resolution could have a material impact on our financial position, cash flows or results of operation.
-We are presently attempting to settle the litigations described above.
-We cannot give any assurances that these attempts will result in a settlement agreement, that any such agreement will receive the approval of the court or as to the amount or type of consideration that we might agree to pay in connection with any settlement.
+Plaintiffs in all of these lawsuits seek unspecif